Children's Place Montessori

 following: cost and transportation for two off campus field trips, cost

-of three in school field trips, one uniform shirt with Children’s
+of three or four in school field trips, one uniform shirt with Children’s

 Place logo, one pair of indoor rubber soled shoes for school use, school